Francisca-Heii/online-store-app/README.md

 17. Make a **simple secure payment** on the site and hassle-free, so that I can feel confident that my card details are safe.
 18. Receive a **confirmation email** with information about my order so that I can view my order details again.
 19. Contact the site owner/administrator via a form, so that I can inquire about any questions or issues I may have.
-20. **Register an account** if I want to come back at a later date.
+20. **Create an account**, so I can see my profile details and order history.
 21. Leave a review so that I can give my feedback and help other customers.
 22. Read reviews from previous customers so that I can know what to expect.
-23. See the contact information or social media links so that I can follow the site owner and get a feel for the credibility of the site.
+23. Social media links so that I can follow the site owner and get a feel for the credibility of the site.

 #### As a registered user, I want to:

+1. **Login and logout at my account** anytime, so I can make an order quickly and so I can see my order history.
-1. **Easily login** so that I can access my account.
+2. Reset/change my password (if I forgot it), so I can get access to my profile.
-2. View my previous history of furniture bought and other information when I am logged in.
 3. Log out easily, so that I can **keep my account private** if I am not using my personal device, for example using a work device.
-4. Update my personal details so that I can **save new changes,** for example, change of address or phone number.
-5. **Recover my password** easily so that I can access my account in case I forget my password.
-6. **Create, update or delete** my personal information so that I can have up-to-date information.
+4. **Create, update or delete** my personal information so that I can have up-to-date information.
+For example, change of address or phone number.

 #### Site owner, I want to be able to:
-1. Add new items to the store easily so that customers can find something to buy.
+1. Add new items to the store easily.
-2. **Edit and update** existing products to change pricing, description images, and other criteria.
+2. Edit and update existing products to change pricing, description images, and other criteria.
-3. Add and edit discount codes so that customers can register in order to enjoy massive discount offers.

 ---
 <span id="design"></span>
 ### DESIGN